CashScript/cashscript/website/docs/language/contracts.md

 ```

 ### Variable declaration
 Variables can be declared by specifying their type and name.
-All variable variables need to be initialised at the time of their declaration, but the can be reassigned later on.
+All variables need to be initialised at the time of their declaration, but can be reassigned later on.
 Since CashScript is strongly typed and has no type inference, it is not possible to use keywords such as `var` or `let` to declare variables.

 :::caution
 CashScript disallows variable shadowing and unused variables.